mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Big Data Engineering
 Big Data engineering is the discipline for engineering scalable systems for data-intensive processing.

 Data collected from different sources are in a raw format, i.e., usually in a form that is not fit for Data Analysis.
+The idea behind what is Big Data Engineering is not only to collect Big Data but also to transform and store it in a dedicated database that can support insights generation or the creation of Machine Learning based solutions.

-The idea behind what is Big Data Engineering is not only to collect Big Data but also to transform and store it in a dedicated database that can support insights generation or the creation of Machine Learning-based solutions.
+Data Engineers are the force behind Data

-Data Engineers are the force behind Data Engineering that is focused on gathering information from disparate sources, transforming the data, devising schemas, storing data, and managing its flow.
+Engineering that is focused on gathering information   from   disparate   sources, transforming the data, devising schemas, storing data, and managing its flow.

 ## Big Data Modeling
 What is Big Data Modeling?
 Data modeling is the method of constructing a specification for the storage of data in a database.
 It is a theoretical representation of data objects and relationships between them.
 The process of formulating data in a structured format in an information system is known as data modeling.

 In a practical sense, Big Data Modeling involves: